 - Homemade basil pesto - fresh basil is also the star of the show here.
 Its fragrant aroma and bright herby flavor adds zest to any dish.
 Basil boasts a hefty dose of healthy nutrients like vitamin A and magnesium, as well as potent antioxidants and anti-bacterial effects.

-- More healthy ingredients - simple pesto ingredients found in any healthy kitchen turns a classic pesto into a healthy fresh pesto that is nut-free, dairy-free and vegan.
+- More clean ingredients - simple pesto ingredients found in any clean kitchen turns a classic pesto into a wholesome fresh pesto that is nut-free, dairy-free and vegan.
 Perfect for special diets and as a side dish with other vegan recipes or any easy recipes you're making.

 Try this creamy vegan avocado and basil pesto on vegan pasta recipes, like my vegan avocado pesto pasta, chickpea pasta, spiralized noodles or regular pasta.
 Or add a dollop in my White Bean and Vegetable Soup with Kale or my Black Bean and Sweet Potato Stew with Spinach.